-- 3.4.3.1 Liquid levels in such pits shall not be permitted to rise within 60 cm of top of the pit walls/levees. - 3.5 At the discretion of the Director of Petroleum Resources, and/or the operator, any production operations, which is likely to cause significant and adverse environmental effects and impacts (including oil and hazardous materials spillages), shall be subjected to the preparation of Environmental Evaluation (Post-impact) Report (See PART VIII-A).
+- 3.4.3.1 Liquid levels in such pits shall not be permitted to rise within 60 cm of top of the pit walls/levees. - 3.57 At the discretion of the Director of Petroleum Resources, and/or the operator, any production operations, which is likely to cause significant and adverse environmental effects and impacts (including oil and hazardous materials spillages), shall be subjected to the preparation of Environmental Evaluation (Post-impact) Report (See PART VIII-A)2. - 3.6 Treatment and Disposal of Wastes from Production Operations